Should you write a book?

 A book—by itself—will not make you famous.
 But a book CAN help you become more well known in your industry.

 When a media outlet wants a comment on something, who do they go to?
 The expert, right?
 And how do they know someone is an expert?

 Because they wrote the book.
 Once you have a book, media coverage is 10x easier to get.

 And it goes beyond books.
 “Has a new book” is a required box to tick for the gatekeepers who control access to areas of the arenas you most want to enter: lecture halls, television studios, podcasts, boardrooms, media pages, special events, people’s minds.

-Larry King doesn’t say, “My next guest has just posted a cat video.”
+Larry King doesn’t say, “My next guest just posted a cat video.”

-If you want media coverage and visibility in your field, being the authority and the expert is key.
-And if you want to build a big brand or platform, a book by itself won’t get you there, but it is a big part of a larger campaign that most definitely will.
+If you want media and coverage and visibility in your field, being the authority and the expert is key.

 Unrealistic Expectation #4: “This book will transform my life.”

-People have a lot of fantasies about what a book will do for them, and almost all of them are not going to happen.
-I think this is summed up perfectly by Hugh Macleod, the renowned cartoonist and author:
+People have a lot of fantasies about the writing process and their book, and almost all of them are nonsense.
+This is summed up perfectly by Hugh Macleod, the renowned cartoonist and author: